Special counsel John Durham's long-awaited report on FBI's Russia investigation released by DOJ

 Though Durham had broader powers than the Justice Department's watchdog, he pursued prosecutions of just three people, two of whom were acquitted.
 The third, a former FBI lawyer, pleaded guilty.

-Durham concluded from his probe that the Justice Department and FBI had "failed to uphold their important mission of strict fidelity to the law in connection with certain events and activities" described in his report.
+The special counsel said the FBI had an "obligation" to look at the allegations, but it did not perform full due diligence in opening the probe.
+Durham, in the probe, concluded that the Justice Department and FBI had "failed to uphold their important mission of strict fidelity to the law in connection with certain events and activities" described in his report.
 The special counsel's examination also revealed senior FBI personnel "displayed a serious lack of analytical rigor toward the information they received, especially information received from politically affiliated persons and entities."

 "Neither U.S. law enforcement nor the Intelligence Community appears to have possessed any actual evidence of collusion in their holdings at the commencement of the Crossfire Hurricane investigation," the special counsel found.